1kohei1/sd-scheduler/memo.md

 - [ ] Check why initial component layout is broken (v3)
 - [x] Create a video to explain how to put available time
 - [x] Make redirect to where user used to be after success login (Wait release of Next 5: https://zeit.co/blog/next-canary) (v3)
 - [ ] Do not flash right action button when moving across the page.
-This happens because header component is remounted every time page changes (v3)
+This happens because header component is remounted every time page changes (v3) (Use Next custom app component: https://github.com/zeit/next.js#custom-app)
 - [x] Update auth guard to better way (v3)
 - [x] Display loading while data in overview is updating
 - [x] Sort presentation dates when updated